Selective symplectic homology with applications to contact non-squeezing: Introduction

 \subsection{Applications}

 The selective symplectic homology is envisioned as a tool for studying contact geometry and dynamics of Liouville fillable contact manifolds.
 The present paper shows how it can be used to prove contact non-squeezing type of results.
-In fact, all the theorems of this paper concerning contact non-squeezing follow from the following observation.
+This is illustrated by the following abstract observation.

 \begin{theorem} Let $W$ be a Liouville domain and let $\Omega_a, \Omega_b\subset \partial W$ be open subsets.
 If the rank of the continuation map $SH_\ast^{\Omega_b}(W)\to SH_\ast(W)$ is (strictly) greater than the rank of the continuation map $SH_\ast^{\Omega_a}(W)\to SH_\ast(W),$ then $\Omega_b$ cannot be contactly squeezed into $\Omega_a$. \end{theorem}